ripkens/Plesk-Mail-LetsEncrypt/README.md

 ###### 7. Run the Script

+Make sure you have completed all steps above!!!!!!!
-in the directory where the script resides, call it ...
+In the directory where the script resides, call it ...

 ```
 php Plesk-Mail-LetsEncrypt.php